-- Can also build 3-tile databases, but the corresponding 3-D matching problem for partitioning is NP-C. - Requires much less memory than that of the the fringe method. - Some kinds of bootstrapping: solving smaller problems using primitive methods, and then using these results to solve larger problems.
+- The above formula gives the number of distinct number of ways to partition 16 titles into 8 pairs. - Can also build 3-tile databases, but the corresponding 3-D matching problem for partitioning is NP-hard. - Requires much less memory than that of the the fringe method. - Some kinds of bootstrapping: solving smaller problems using primitive methods, and then using these results to solve larger problems.